fabien-roy/glo-3112-project/CONTRIBUTING.md

 ### Project board

-Issues must be placed on the [project board](https://github.com/GLO3112-classrooms/ugram-h2021-team-03/projects/1).
+Issues must be placed on the [project board (link removed for privacy)]().
 There are 5 columns in this board :

 - Maybe : Optionnal issues to improve the codebase but with no direct value to the main features
 - To do : Issues that must be done to deliver the current iteration